Disaster medicine programme wins prestigious scholarship funding

 Awards are for taught Master's programmes only with subjects related to the economic, social and technological development of a candidate's country.
 Each successful applicant to the UCLan programme will receive a full tuition fee waiver of £14,500 plus a contribution to living expenses.

-UCLan’s Professor Cathy Jackson, Executive Dean, School of Medicine, said: “We are absolutely delighted that the CSC has awarded the University this prestigious scholarship funding.
+UCLan’s Professor Cathy Jackson, said: “We are absolutely delighted that the CSC has awarded the University this prestigious scholarship funding.

-"We’re looking for applicants with international and Commonwealth backgrounds to study on our MSc Disaster Medicine programme which will not only be professionally transformational but will create global impact within the communities the successful postgraduates serve."— UCLan’s Professor Cathy Jackson, Executive Dean, School of Medicine
+"We’re looking for applicants with international and Commonwealth backgrounds to study on our MSc Disaster Medicine programme which will not only be professionally transformational but will create global impact within the communities the successful postgraduates serve."— UCLan’s Professor Cathy Jackson

 “We’re looking for applicants with international and Commonwealth backgrounds to study on our MSc Disaster Medicine programme which will not only be professionally transformational but will create global impact within the communities the successful postgraduates serve.